 Yellow filters are a staple diet amongst black and white photographers.
 Blue skies are darkened, which helps to increase the separation with the clouds.
 Other colours like green, red, orange and yellow will appear brighter.

-Red filters will turn white and green foliage appear very dark.
-If you want red flowers to pop then use this filter but be aware that light green turned also into white, so surrounding grass can blend in.
-It works best on close up or macro shots.
+Red filters will turn white and green foliage to appear very dark.
+If you want red flowers to pop then use this filter, but be aware that light green turns darker, so surrounding grass can blend in.
+Red filters work best on close up or macro shots.

 Blue filters are not the most popular, yet the warm colours will be darkened and red turned into black, which can help to separate elements in a colourful photo.
 It also increases mist in landscapes to create an atmosphere.